General Instrument, U.S.A. company with international divisions.

 Like Texas Instruments and Rockwell, General Instrument decided that there was a profit to be made in manufacturing the finished calculators as well as the integrated circuits.

-It produced a range of distinctively styled LED display calculators in the mid-1970s, but after a couple of years, when the price of calculators plummetted, together with the profits, it appears to have sold the designs to the U.S.S.R.
+It produced a range of distinctively styled LED display calculators in the mid-1970s, but in 1975, when the price of calculators plummeted, together with the profits, it made a deal to sell calculator integrated circuits to the U.S.S.R.
 (Russia).
 Similar designs appearing under the Elektronika and Elorg names were produced for a number of years under the command economy of the U.S.S.R., when such designs were long obsolete elsewhere.
 See the page General Instrument EZ3000 and varieties.

 Examples of General Instrument calculators